infiniteCrank/Astermind-tutorial-1/README.md

    export ASTERMIND_LICENSE_TOKEN="your-token-here"
    ```

    **Note:** The environment variable takes precedence if both are set.
+The `config.js` file is gitignored for security.

 3. **Check your setup:**